nickmpaz/blogformation/README.md

 ## About

 Blogformation is a serverless web application.
-The user supplies a public git repository, and the application generates a blog-style code tutorial from the project's commit history.
+The user supplies a public git repository, and the application generates a blog-style code tutorial with the project's commit history.
 Blogformation uses AWS for it's cloud architecture, and its infrastructure is implemented with Terraform (and Cloudformation for features unsupported by terraform).
 The backend is written in Python.

 Blogformation is a static site that is served from an S3 Bucket over https via a Cloudfront Distribution.
 When a user submits a git repository, the site opens